chandra1sekar/data-engineering/09-Ingesting-Data/sync-slides.md

 - Where are our data coming from this time
 - Mobile app is hitting browser port 5000
 - Mocking that up using curl locally
+- Note we have also exposed the port out to the host
 :::

 ## Stop flask